NevinSelby/Invisibility-Cloak/README.md

 # Become-Invisible
 I have create an invisible cloak using Color detection and segmentation.
 In order to use this project, you’ll need a single-color cloth.
 The cloth should not contain any other color visible.
 Here I have used a white paper as cloak.
-I have made a website which makes this project more interactive!.<br>
+I have made a website which makes this project more interactive!<br>

 (Note: The website may be slow since while capturing frames, there will be server lag for each frame)<br>